Moonlilia/Journey-by-Moonlight/README.md

 	- *Again, all options here can be disabled **safely** without consequence*
 	- *All optional content will have a separator marked **[Optional]** in MO2*

 ## Difficulty
 - **Experience - Slow Your Roll** - Slows the leveling curve to make each level feel *rewarding*
 - **Weight** - Options modify weight for coins and overall carry weight (harsher than SunHelm) to encourage planning and decision-making
 - *If **Weight A Minute** is enabled, **DO NOT** enable SunHelm's carry weight modifier!
 - *SunHelm also provides carry weight for arrows, which can be disabled if preferred*
 - **Regen Cap** - Specifically configured to slow health regen significantly, can be altered easily however
 - **Sinister Seven** - Adds new bosses which will hunt you down as you grow stronger
 	- *Comes with quest entry changes made by me for more immersion
 	- *Also includes a recording in **MCM Recorder** for a special configuration

 	### Combat
 	- **Wounds** - Adds combat injuries, specially-configured to not be a total hassle
 	- **Know Your Enemy Redux** - Overhauls creature strengths, weaknesses, and resistances
 		- *Comes with its Armor addon to encourage a diverse build, but not necessarily require it like other mods with the same goal*
 	- **Shadow of Skyrim** - A death overhaul, favoring robbery over death.
 Highly-configurable and recommended to view before Starting
 		- *Disabled by **Default** but notifies you at the start of the game*

 ## OStim
 - **OStim** content is supported in JBM.
 It's enabled by default but can be safely and easily-disabled for those who'd prefer not to.
 	- OStim content is given its own categories in MO2
 - Additionally provides a 'SFW' option called **OFadeToBlack**, removing scenes and replacing them with a black screen instead
 - Animation packs were chosen for inclusivity but should work for anyone

 ## Arachnophobia
 - **Insects Begone** - Replaces spiders with bears and chaurus with skeevers.
-Enabled by default and recommended to leave as such, but can be disabled if you'd prefer
+Enabled by default and recommended to leave as such, but can be disabled
 	- Justification - JBM uses **Bears of the North** and **Immersive Sound Compendium**'s bear audio overhaul.
-This makes them ***much*** more terrifying.
-Recommended to leave enabled as they're honestly more intimidating than those 8-legged meanies
+This makes them ***much*** more terrifying
 	- So, in short, recommended to keep enabled for a more immersive and scarier enemy type :)
 - **SkyTEST Redux - Insects Begone** - A patch made by me which removes *all* small spider spawns from the game

 ## Cheats
 - **AddItemMenu** - Provided for those who wish to obtain items without needing to find them or use console, disabled by default